 Water Conservation Offers and Rebates

 LOTT is offering a rebate of $100 for the purchase and installation of a qualifying high-efficiency toilet.
 High-efficiency toilets (HETs) use an average of 20% less water than standard 1.6 gallon per flush toilets.
-Qualifying toilets must use 1.28 gallons or less per flush, be included on the qualified HET list (at right), and/or have a MaP test score of 750 grams or greater.
-(Dual flush toilets are not eligible for the rebate.)
+Qualifying toilets must use 1.28 gallons or less per flush and have a MaP test score of 750 grams or greater.
+Eligible toilet models available from local retail stores are included on the toilet rebate list (click on left thumbnail above).
+Additional models that meet the above criteria may also be eligible.
+(Dual flush toilets are not eligible for the rebate unless the maximum flush is 1.28 gallons or less per flush.)
 To be eligible for the rebate, the toilet must be installed in a home or business that receives sewer service from one of the cities of Lacey, Olympia, or Tumwater.
-This program applies to toilets purchased between January 1, 2013 and December 31, 2013.

 Multi-Family Toilet Program